LikeTheSalad/android-buddy/README.md

 apply plugin: 'com.android.application' // OR 'com.android.library'
 apply plugin: 'android-buddy'
 ```
-Both, Android applications and Android libraries can be AndroidBuddy consumers.
+Both, Android applications and Android libraries can be Android Buddy consumers.

 And that's it, after adding `android-buddy` as a plugin for your project, you can now make it consume Byte Buddy transformations as explained above under `Consumer usage`.